What Makes a Great Website in 2025? The Do’s and Don’ts

 You Can’t Trademark AI

-The problem with AI is that it’s in its infancy.
+The problem with AI is that it is still in its infancy.
 AI generators source their material by scanning what is already available online.
-This includes images of original art and designs uploaded by creators that may have it trademarked already.
-So, without knowing it, you could be stealing someone's intellectual property IP (and unintentionally exposing your business to litigation).
+This includes images of original art and designs uploaded by creators that may already be trademarked.
+So, without knowing it, you could be unintentionally stealing someone's intellectual property (IP) and exposing your business to litigation.

-It’s cool to mess around with AI to get inspiration for logos or to see what you like and don’t like.
+It’s fun to experiment with AI to gather inspiration for logos or to explore what you like and dislike.
 However, you cannot trademark AI artwork because you don’t own the source material.
-It is the same for using artwork that you have downloaded from stock websites like iStock and Envato.
-If you genuinely want to trademark your assets and OWN them, you must create them from a human source.
+The same applies to using artwork that you have downloaded from stock websites like iStock and Envato.
+We recently wrote a whole blog post about trademarking your logo and business name where we discuss how to get that process started, and the limitations that AI art creates.
+Spoiler Alert: If you genuinely want to trademark your assets and OWN them, you must create them from a human source.
 Not a computer-manufactured recreation.

 We’ve gone toe-to-toe with AI a few times in logo design to see if they can beat our design sensibilities.
-I’ll let you be the judge, but spoiler alert: we design better.
+I’ll let you be the judge, but I obviously think we design better.

 AI Websites